-30 Jul Follow These Steps If You Get Pulled Over With a Gun in Arizona
+What to Do If You Get Pulled Over With a Gun in Arizona

-What to Do If You Get Pulled Over with a Gun in Arizona
+What to Do If You Get Pulled Over With a Gun in Arizona

 Keep Calm

-One of the most important things to do when pulled over with a gun in Arizona is to remain calm and be polite.
-It’s a good idea to work with the officer by being compliant and respectful.
 But if you feel that the officer isn’t treating you with the same respect, take down their information and address the situation in court.
 Always avoid confrontation—don’t try to defend yourself outside of the courtroom.
-This can worsen the situation and you may end up getting charged with a crime.
+This can escalate the situation and you may end up getting charged with a crime.
 Wait for the right place and the right time—in court.

 If you’re in Arizona and you get pulled over with a gun in the car, follow these important steps:

-- Turn on the ceiling light and keep your hands on the steering wheel.
+1. Turn on the ceiling light and keep your hands on the steering wheel.

-- If asked, tell them you are carrying a gun.
+2. If asked, tell them you are carrying a gun.

-- Ask the officer why they pulled you over.
+3. Ask the officer why they pulled you over.

 Know Your Rights